WHAT Is it?

 WHAT DOes it LOOK LIKE?

 The appearance of amphetamines varies from a powder and tablet form, to crystals, liquids and capsules.
-Amphetamine powder can range in colour from white through to brown, sometimes it may have traces of grey or pink.
+Amphetamine powder can range in color from white through to brown, sometimes it may have traces of grey or pink.
 It has a strong smell and bitter taste.
 Amphetamine capsules and tablets vary considerably in size and color.

 what are its effects?